swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | Property Values: Sub_Category  | Description                                                                                                                                  |
 | ------------------------------ | ---------------------------------------
-| free-form text                 | Custom text used to provided any additional context for selected category.
+| free-form text                 | Custom text used to provide any additional context for selected category.

 The maximum limit for the above property value is 32 characters.
 If a value exceeds the limit, it will be truncated in the reporting output.